anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 ## The Blessed Virgin Mary (15 August) {#bvm}

-Although the date is derived from the Assumption, this festival is not so specific, and 'may be celebrated on 8 September [The Birth of the Blessed Virgin Mary] instead of 15 August', according to the [Calendar](https://www.churchofengland.org/prayer-and-worship/worship-texts-and-resources/common-worship/churchs-year/calendar).
+Although the date is derived from the Assumption, this festival is not so specific, and 'may be celebrated on 8 September [The Birth of the Blessed Virgin Mary] instead of 15 August', according to the [Calendar].

 * **Isaiah 61.10-11** says, 'I will greatly rejoice in the L<span style="font-variant:small-caps">ord</span>, my whole being shall exult in my God', echoing the Magnificat.
 * Alternatively, **Revelation 11.19 &ndash; 12.6, 10** is John's vision of 'a woman clothed with the sun' who 'gave birth to a son, a male child, who is to rule all the nations with a rod of iron'.
 (The 'ark of his covenant' [11.19] has also been taken as a reference to Mary.)